ApplyFutureEd/monorepo/README.md

 ## 🚀 Deployment

-Continous Integration and Continous Deployment and is trigger on Pull Requests opening, Pull Requests synchronization and push on `dev` and `master` branches.
+Continous Integration and Continous Deployment process is trigger on:

+-   Pull Requests opening
+-   Pull Requests synchronization
+-   Merge on `dev` and `master` branches

 It will run unit tests with Jest, end-to-end tests with Cypress and static analysis with Sonarcloud.